Pelican Island National Wildlife Refuge

 - Photography

-Pelican Island National Wildlife Refuge is a dream location for nature photographers:- Capture breathtaking images of wading birds, coastal landscapes, and dramatic sunrises or sunsets over the lagoon.
+Pelican Island National Wildlife Refuge is an excellent location for nature photographers:- Capture images of wading birds, raptors, marsh views, mangroves, and changing light over the lagoon.

-- The observation platforms provide ideal vantage points for photographing Pelican Island and its avian residents.
+- The boardwalk, overlooks, and observation tower provide some of the best vantage points for photographing Pelican Island and its surrounding habitats.

 Additional Activities